Ages 6 - 12 years

 For more information on our early morning program, click here.

-The elementary child wants to know everything about everything!
+The Lower Elementary child wants to know everything about everything!
 He wants to know the when, where and how of everything.
 Learning at this stage must be relevant and respond to the child's need to understand his universe.
 The children are offered a rich and diverse curriculum with emphasis on developing skills, which will support and inspire lifelong learning.
 The classroom environment encourages both individual and small group exploration.

 Children develop strong skills in reading, writing, mathematics, geometry, geography, history, biology, botany, and social studies through an integrated, core curriculum that begins with thought provoking and inspiring stories.

-Like the Children's House, Montessori Elementary is based on a three-year cycle with multi-age groupings.
+Like the Children's House, Montessori Elementary is based on three-year cycles with multi-age groupings.
 Not only does this enhance social development but also learning opportunities.
 The youngest children are exposed to and inspired by the older children's activities and knowledge.
 The older children benefit, in turn, from teaching the younger ones.
 The older children also provide leadership and mentoring to their younger peers.
 Friendships that develop in this environment have depth and are generally long lasting.
 The Montessori Elementary environment provides and nurtures a profound sense of acceptance and belonging.

-As with the Children's House, the Elementary child has the same teacher for the duration of the three-year cycle.
+As with the Children's House, the Elementary child has the same teacher for the duration of each three-year cycle.
 This continuing relationship affords the teacher a luxury of having a special bond with each student, as well as intimate knowledge of each child's unique qualities.
 Such a teacher will know and respect the individual personalities of each child permitting her to help each one reach his or her natural potential.